4.5/5 - (270 votes)

-What to do in Patong Beach?
+What to do in Patong Beach in 2024?

 Patong Beach is the most popular beach resort town in Phuket, with a 3 km long beach and an immense choice of hotels, restaurants and shops, and legendary nightlife.
 What makes it so attractive to many is often what other people dislike most about it.
 Patong can be big, bold, crowded, bright and loud in normal years, yet millions of people can flock here like flies on honey every year.
-If Bangkok is the Big Mango, then Patong is the Big Durian: you’ll love Patong or hate it!
+If Bangkok is the Big Mango, then Patong is the Big Durian: you’ll love Patong or you will hate it!

 Patong Beach Sign

-Bangla Walking Street in Patong Beach
+Bangla Walking Street in Patong Beach, Phuket

-Just walk up and down Bangla Walking Street at night, and you will instantly understand why it is so popular.
-Everyone is there: guys, girls, couples and even families with kids.
-And why not?
-Patong has rooftop bars, beach clubs and world-class nightclubs.
 For many, it’s a once-in-a-lifetime party experience (once a year for some).
-For others, it’s mostly a curiosity to tick off their Phuket must-do list and something to talk about once back home.
-Just look at the crowd staring at sexy and feminine ladyboys dancing on a street stage in a very tiny outfits, and you’ll get the picture.
+For others, it’s mostly a curiosity to tick off their Phuket must-do list as well as something fun and unique to talk and brag about once back home.
+Just look at the crowd staring at sexy and feminine ladyboys dancing on a street stage in very tiny outfits, and you’ll get the picture.
 And don’t forget to close your mouth.

 Patong Beach Live Webcam